 Paul then wrote to the Corinthians that they, too, should “excel in this grace of giving.
 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others” (2 Cor 8:8, italics mine).

 That’s why the Macedonians gave – they were in love!
 They didn’t give motivated by an appeal to sacrifice, they didn’t give to make sure their tithe was on time, they didn’t give because others were in need, and they didn’t give because it was the right thing to do.
 They gave because they were in love, and that made their giving “acceptable” (2 Cor 8:12).
 Their gift wasn’t acceptable for any other reason but love.

-And that’s what drives me nuts for the church.
+And that’s what drives me bonkers for the church.
 I want believers to know and be motivated out of a burgeoning love affair with God.
 I don't mean we should never give unless we're right then invigorated by love, but I fear we've gotten used to giving without it.
 We've learned to motivate and to be motivated by something else.
 That's what makes pushy pastors and manipulative motivators out of our leadership.
-And they don't like it any more than we do.
+And I don’t think they like it any more than we do.

-If we're not looking and doing good, it's because we're missing love.
+If we're not behaving well and doing good, it's because we're missing love.

 If your motivation is low right now, go get some love—you need it and can’t live without it.
 If your giving lacks, if your service is stunted or reluctant, if there is gossip in the church and “sin in the camp,” go get some love—you cannot live without it.